Bloody Reunion

-Bloody Reunion (aka To Sir, with Love, My Teacher or Teacher's Mercy) is a 2006 South Korean horror film, and the feature film debut of director Im Dae-Woong.
+Bloody Reunion (aka To Sir, with Love, My Teacher or Teacher's Mercy) is a 2006 South Korean slasher film, and the feature film debut of director Im Dae-Woong.

 Plot

 Detective Ma investigates a mass murder at the residence of Ms. Park.
 Five were killed with two survivors: Ms. Park and her caretaker, Mi-Ja.
 Mi-Ja recounts her story to Ma.

 Mi-Ja takes care of her ex-teacher, Ms. Park.
 They organize a class reunion with Ms. Park's past students: Se-Ho, Eun-Young, Dal-Bong, Sun-Hee, Myung-Ho, and Jung-Won.
 Each resent Ms. Park for different reasons: the couple Se-Ho and Eun-Young because of Ms. Park's belittling of their poverty; Dal-Bong because of his cast leg caused by Ms. Park punishing him with repeated squats after losing a relay at track; Sun-Hee because of Ms. Park's criticizing of her former obesity; and Myung-Ho because of Ms. Park sexually abusing him.
 The friendless and quiet Jung-Won, once ridiculed for defecating in class, stopped attending school when his mother was hit by a car.
 Nevertheless, they all try to maintain a facade of jolliness for the reunion.

 However, tensions arise as the former classmates become more open about their anger.
 Se-Ho drunkenly explodes during the barbecue party and accuses the others of lying to themselves.
 A bunny-masked figure later drags him to the basement, where he is killed.
 Eun-Young tries to drown Ms. Park while the latter is bathing, though it fails.
 She is attacked next by the bunny figure and killed.
 Dal-Bong tries to attack Ms. Park but is caught by the bunny figure, who inserts insects into his ear to kill him.
 Throughout the murders, flashbacks show the students laughing at Ms. Park's deformed son, who wore a bunny mask to hide his face.
 Only Jung-Won wanted to befriend him, but Ms. Park mistakenly assumed him the bully.
 Sun-Hee tries to throw Ms. Park off the cliff, but is interrupted by Mi-Ja.
 In the ensuing struggle, Sun-Hee falls off instead and dies.
 Mi-Ja is knocked out by Myung-Ho, who would have set Ms. Park on fire if not for the bunny figure killing him.
 The figure is revealed to be Jung-Won.